UK shivers through another frozen night as cold snap continues

 Much of the UK endured temperatures below freezing overnight, with preliminary data from the Met Office indicating the mercury fell to as low as minus 13.6C at Tulloch Bridge in the Highlands.

-An amber warning for snow across northern Scotland, the Orkney and Shetland Islands is currently in place until 6pm on Thursday, with the potential of up to 20cm more snowfall.
+An amber warning for snow across northern Scotland, the Orkney and Shetland Islands is in place until 6pm on Thursday, with the potential for up to 20cm more snowfall.

-All schools were closed on Thursday amid the wintry conditions in Orkney and in Shetland, where many have been shut since Monday.
+All schools are closed on Thursday amid the wintry conditions in Orkney and in Shetland, where many have been shut since Monday.

-In Aberdeenshire around 130 schools were shut and others have delayed openings, while in Moray nine schools and nurseries were closed due to the weather and others have late or staggered starts.
+More than 200 schools and nurseries are closed across the Highland region, around 130 are shut in Aberdeenshire and others had delayed openings, while in Moray nine schools and nurseries are closed due to the weather and others had late or staggered starts.

-Separate, shorter snow and ice warnings are in place for Wales and south-west England, until 11am on Thursday, and in eastern England until midday on Thursday, as both areas could see wintry showers that lead to icy patches.
+Separate, shorter snow and ice warnings were in place for Wales and south-west England until 11am on Thursday, and in eastern England until midday.

-A final yellow ice warning for south-east England, including Kent, Surrey and East Sussex, will run until 10am on Thursday.
+A final yellow ice warning for south-east England, including Kent, Surrey and East Sussex, was in place until 10am.

 Met Office chief meteorologist Jason Kelly said: “With deep snow already lying on the ground for many in the northern half of the UK, we’re going to see a significant topping up of totals over the next couple of days, especially for those in the north of Scotland.